-In 2016 clients continued to receive threatening phone calls, often from someone claiming to be from IRS or the Franchise Tax Board.
-Please do not be alarmed if you receive one of these calls, and DO NOT give any private information over the phone!
-Threats of imminent bank account seizure, and even arrest, are false!
+In 2017 taxpayers all over the country continued to receive threatening phone calls, usually from someone claiming to be from IRS.
+Do not be alarmed if you receive one of these calls, and DO NOT give any private information over the phone!
+Threats of arrest or bank account seizure are false!

 Legitimate tax agencies will ALWAYS contact you by mail multiple times before potentially having access to your assets, like a bank account.
 If you get a letter from IRS, FTB or another tax agency, PLEASE OPEN IT and forward it to our office as soon as possible.
 If you or someone you know has given a suspected thief personal or financial information you may contact the Federal Trade Commission at 877-438-4338 or IRS Identity Protection Unit at 800-908-4490.
-Go to www.irs.gov/individuals/identity-protection for more information.
+Go to the IRS identity protection tips page for more information.

 Mandatory Reporting of Foreign Financial Assets

-If you have financial interest or signature authority in any accounts located outside of the U.S, and the total of those accounts was worth $10,000 or more on any day of the year, you must file that information with IRS.
-Although you are not taxed on the content of the accounts, it is important to accurately report the information at tax time on the FBAR (Foreign Bank and Financial Accounts Report).
-Penalties for willfully not reporting foreign assets can be as high as 50% of the value of the account.
-So, if you have foreign assets like a business, stock accounts, or annuities, and the total value exceeded $50,000 on any day of the year, please tell us about it.
+If you have any foreign accounts worth more than $10,000 on any day of the year, it is important to accurately report the information at tax time on the FBAR (Foreign Bank and Financial Accounts Report).
+Although you are not taxed on the content of the accounts, penalties for willfully not reporting foreign assets can be as high as 50% of the value of the account.
+Please let us know if this may apply to you.

 The standard mileage rates are used to calculate travel expenses for business, medical, charity, and moving expenses.
 Here are the rates for tax years 2017 and 2018.